Keyne: Legacy

 Saint Keyne's feast is celebrated on 8 October, although it is also recorded as 30 September.
-She was the original patron saint of what is now St Martin-by-Looe (Penndrumm) and is linked with the River Kenwyn in Truro.
-However, her most enduring and romanticized legacy is linked to the holy well that takes its name from her, located in St Keyne, Cornwall.
+She was the original patron saint of what is now St Martin-by-Looe (Penndrumm).
+Popularly, she is linked with the River Kenwyn in Truro, which had been mentioned in Ptolemy's Geography as early as mid-second century AD, three centuries before her life.
+Her most enduring and romanticized legacy is linked to the holy well that takes its name from her, located in St Keyne, Cornwall.
 According to legend, whichever partner in a marriage drinks from the well first will have the upper hand in the marriage, and rule over the other.
 This story was known in the Middle Ages, and was memorialized in Robert Southey's poem "The Well of St Keyne".

-Some sources credit her as the patron saint of Keynsham in Somerset, where she is said to resided near the banks of the Avon, which was swarming with serpents and uninhabitable.
+Some sources credit her as the patron saint of Keynsham in Somerset, where she is said to have resided near the banks of the Avon, which was swarming with serpents and uninhabitable.
 After Saint Keyne issued a fervent prayer, the serpents were transformed to stone, and the area became habitable.
 (Today, these are known to be the fossilized remains of ammonites).
 However, a similar miracle is also attributed to St Hilda, and it has been suggested that Keynsham instead takes its name from "Ceagin's (Caega) Hamm".

 There is a tradition that one of a pair of altars in the Berkeley Chapel in Bristol Cathedral was dedicated to St Keyna.